th3y3m/video-streaming/README.md

-# Vimeo API Integration
+# Video Streaming Integration

-Welcome to the **Vimeo API Integration** project!
-This repository showcases how to seamlessly interact with the Vimeo API using .NET, React, and ASP.NET Core.
-Whether you're looking to upload videos or manage them programmatically, this project has got you covered.
+Welcome to the **Video Streaming Integration** project!
+This repository showcases how to seamlessly interact with Vimeo, YouTube, and Cloudinary APIs using .NET, React, and ASP.NET Core.
+Whether you're looking to upload videos, manage them programmatically, or delete them, this project has got you covered.

 ## 🚀 Features

-- **Upload Videos**: Effortlessly upload video files to Vimeo and retrieve the video link.
+- **Upload Videos**: Effortlessly upload video files to Vimeo, YouTube, and Cloudinary and retrieve the video link.
-- **Delete Videos**: Programmatically delete videos from your Vimeo account.
+- **Delete Videos**: Programmatically delete videos from your Vimeo, YouTube, and Cloudinary accounts.
 - **Error Handling**: Robust error handling for common issues like invalid file paths or API errors.

 ## 🛠️ Tech Stack